The Whispering Chorus: Plot

-John Tremble (Hatton), an impoverished cashier in a contracting concern, listens to the voice of evil and succumbs to temptation, stealing $1000 from his employer.
+John Tremble, an impoverished cashier in a contracting concern, listens to the voice of evil and succumbs to temptation, stealing $1000 from his employer.
 When he begins to fear detection, he runs away and hides on an isolated island where he becomes a piece of human driftwood.
 While fishing he finds the body of a dead man and, again listening to the voice of evil, he exchanges clothes and then mutilates the head of the corpse, to suggest he himself has been murdered.
 The finding of the body is reported to his family and Tremble begins life anew.
 The police search for the murderer and Tremble is finally brought to trial.
-Meanwhile, Jane Tremble (Williams), his former wife, has married the state governor and does not recognize John Tremble when she sees him in court.
+Meanwhile, Jane Tremble, his former wife, has married the state governor and does not recognize John Tremble when she sees him in court.
 After a dramatic trial, John Tremble is found guilty of his own murder.
 He nobly meets death in the electric chair rather than bring unhappiness to his former wife.